THE HUMAN FACTOR

 "Africa today is seen as the future of global innovation and entrepreneurship in areas from technology to the arts.
 Important questions about Africa’s new visibility include: Who is recognized as an expert?
 What is seen as innovative, and what knowledge is considered worth carrying forward?"

 Science and technology are essential tools for innovation, and to reap their full potential, we also need to articulate and solve the many aspects of today’s global issues that are rooted in the political, cultural, and economic realities of the human world.
-With that mission in mind, SHASS Communications launched The Human Factor — an ongoing series that highlights research on the human dimensions of global challenges.
+With that mission in mind, SHASS Communications launched The Human Factor — an ongoing series that highlights humanistic research and the societal dimensions of global challenges.
 Contributors to this series also share ideas for cultivating the multidisciplinary collaborations needed to solve the major civilizational issues of our time.

 Derived from batik, a Javanese manual textile printing technique that was mechanized in the late 19th century by Europeans, the material started being produced (in places like Holland and England) exclusively for West African markets at the turn of the 20th century.
 Today, the wax cloth made in Holland — known as "Dutch wax cloth," or just "Dutch wax" — is considered the most valuable variety of wax cloth in West Africa — especially in Togo, where Edoh conducts fieldwork.
 Edoh recently discussed Dutch wax cloth and the implications of her research with SHASS Communications.